-CUDA Kernel API
+CUDA Kernel API#

-Kernel declaration
+Kernel declaration#

-decorator is used to create a CUDA dispatcher object that can
+The @cuda.jit decorator is used to create a CUDA dispatcher object that can

 be configured and launched: